naimaislam-ice/RViT-FusionNet-LCA-based-brain-tumor-classification/README.md

 This work contributes to the field of brain tumor classification in several ways:

-- The proposed framework, **RViT-FusionNet**, combines the strengths of ResNet-50 and Vision Transformer for brain tumor classification using MRI images through a **Local Cross-Attention (LCA)** module that fuses local texture representations with global contextual representations, improving spatial understanding and feature alignment.
+- The proposed framework, **RViT-FusionNet**, combines the strengths of ResNet-50 and Vision Transformer (ViT) for brain tumor classification using MRI images through a **Local Cross-Attention (LCA)** module that fuses local texture representations with global contextual representations, improving spatial understanding and feature alignment.

 - A **patch-based domain discriminator** is introduced using adversarial learning with binary cross-entropy loss to derive domain-invariant spatial features from ResNet-derived feature maps, improving robustness and generalization across different MRI scanners.